 I’d like to share my experience of getting started with Elixir by writing a simple command line application and introduce the setup for basic Elixir projects.

 Lately I have been fascinated by Elixir.
 It is a nice little language built on a rock-solid foundation: the BEAM - Erlang’s virtual machine.
-Not just the syntax, which is pretty easy on the eyes with its Ruby-esque look, but also available articles and tooling welcome you with simple instructions and intuitive to use interfaces.
+Not just the syntax, which is pretty easy on the eyes with its Ruby-esque look, but also available posts and tooling welcome you with simple instructions and intuitive to use interfaces.

 Pattern matching is an incredibly elegant way of writing declarative code and filtering out surprises from the input.
 Recursion is well supported.
 Data is immutable.
 And instead of stateful programs you elegantly handle state in the same consistent way you handle concurrency and communication with external services: through the actor model and message passing.
 Building resilient, fault-tolerant systems is a core part of Erlang and Elixir through the concept of processes and supervisor which is a concept of accepting errors as part of a system and allowing parts of your program to fail gracefully without taking down the whole system.